OguzYuuksel/Git-Explained/README.md

 # Description
-*This is a summerize of [The Git & Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/) course*
+*This is a summarize of [The Git & Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/) course*

 # Initialization
  - When you are inside a new directory check `git status` if this directory has a repository.
  - If not use `git init` command to create a local repository.

 # Committing Rules
  - **Commit only for one feature, fix or update**
  - Describe your commit comments in imperative mood.
  - Commit titles should be less than 50 character and it must summarize changes.
  - If commit titles not enough to describe all changes, you may use next lines to explain your changes.